tytydraco/yessleep/out/I_shouldnt_have_investigated_the_case_of_the_Baby_Windows.md

 “Is anyone here?”
 I asked, climbing the stairs with a torch in my outstretched hands.
 “This is Detective Smith.
 Please announce yourself.”

 A rattling noise from the attic filled me with a deep, animalistic fear. *Anywhere but the attic*.
 That was all I could think as I took hesitant strides across the landing.
 My light caught the ladder, which had already been pulled to the carpet.
 I knew it was a trap. *Come alone, Detective Smith*.
 A clichéd demand on one of the notes.
 I shouldn’t have agreed, but I knew my fellow officers were hiding on the other side of the road.
-Besides, I feared the abductor would do something horrible if I’d entered the building with anyone else.
+Besides, I feared the abductor would do something horrible if I were to enter the building with anyone else.

 Too late, it turned out.